tobek/laminae/14-nnp.md

 The greatest hazard of all is cumulative: each of these physical constraints---the cold, the muffle of sound and scent, the slow movement of light, the weight of all substance---slowly worsens the longer you spend in the ____[Cartography].
 Though the exact parameters vary in a way not yet predictable, to a newly-arrived visitor another visitor already there for only hours may appear to be moving with twice the difficulty and be even slower to react to change.
 Attempts to aid someone in that state must overpower the increased resistance the victim is facing.
 Of course, remain for long enough and the tourist becomes a permanent resident, as immobile as the rest of the scene.

-Visitors sealed into a tableau, artifacts left behind, or any successful attempts to move or bend lighter objects are the only known scenarios in which the state of things in this plane may not be true to the outside multiverse.
+Visitors sealed into a tableau, artifacts left behind, or any successful attempts to move or bend lighter objects are the only known scenarios in which the state of things in this lamina may not be true to the outside multiverse.
 Though it is an unlikely scenario given the infinite spread of space and time represented here, this fact provides a tiny seed of doubt behind the assumption that a tableau accurately reflects a real happening.

 Lastly, you have read that this realm contains even itself.
 What does that mean?
 This has been experimentally proven: tableau have been found depicting the ____[Cartography], that is to say, tableau of explorers visiting a tableau, and even, in one tragic recorded case, tableau of an explorer finding a tableau of explorers visiting a tableau, which will be discussed shortly.

 ## Culture & Paradigm

-Unique among all of the planes TODO(is this true)[], there appear to be no petitioners who make the ____[Cartography] their final residence.
+Unique among all of the laminae TODO(is this true)[], there appear to be no petitioners who make the ____[Cartography] their final residence.
 The only beings who seem at home here are the rilmani, occasionally sighted by visitors from a distance, their slender, iridescent flesh wrapped in cloaks, carefully inspecting some detail of a tableau.
-Apparently unencumbered by the oppressive nature of the plane, they are swifter than any visitor and gently depart when sighted.
+Apparently unencumbered by the oppressive nature of the lamina, they are swifter than any visitor and gently depart when sighted.
 Whether they are natives or simply frequent guests is unknown, but their presence is in keeping with their role as watchmen of multiversal balance.

-Amongst those few scholars, mercenaries, and obsessives familiar with this plane, however, a small and wildly dangerous cottage industry has sprung up, accompanied by a certain camaraderie.
-The plane is something of a holy grail that, if tamed, would hold untold promise.
+Amongst those few scholars, mercenaries, and obsessives familiar with this lamina, however, a small and wildly dangerous cottage industry has sprung up, accompanied by a certain camaraderie.
+The ____[Cartography] is something of a holy grail that, if tamed, would hold untold promise.
 It is reminiscent of that fable of the near-infinite library that contains all possible books of a certain size, which are mostly gibberish but must by necessity have among their member all past and future books, some of great knowledge and power.

 The case of the ____[Cartography], however, is more tantalizing, since some methods hold promise of guiding you closer to a desired moment!
 The beauty is that once the desired tableau has been reached, especially if this was achieved with a permanent portal that lets visitors come and go as they please to avoid the gradual burden of the place, it can be explored with none of the hazards of the original place.
 Enemy defenses or the location of powerful relics in a hostile environment can be explored and mapped out at leisure.
 One can travel to places normally inaccessible.
 With a suit fashioned from lotus leaves or shark skin you can swim through fog, and with a large kind of solid snowshoe you can walk on clouds if you keep moving.
 Lava is lukewarm to the touch and completely solid, acid too is firm and harmless, traps are never sprung, magical defenses hang helplessly in the air, treacherous paths never crumble,